digitalrebar/doc/development/README.rst

 Development Guide
 =================

-Welcome to the amazing fuzziness of Digital Rebar!
+Welcome to the amazing world of Digital Rebar!

-This guide is targeted at people who want to *contribute and extend* Digital Rebar.
+This guide is targeted at individuals who wish to *contribute and extend* Digital Rebar.
 You should review the architectural and operator instructions as part of the learning process.